-Brooms are one of the most basic but important tools, and come in various forms to meet different needs, especially in the foodservice industry.
-A broom that can perform the task at hand is vital to the sanitation and cleaning of any kitchen or restaurant, and we have a large selection of brooms to match any task.
-We've created this buying guide to help you navigate the many facets of broom-buying and find the best broom to suit your needs.
+Brooms are one of the most basic but important tools in your janitorial arsenal, and they come in various forms to meet different needs.
+A broom that can perform the task at hand is vital to the sanitation and cleaning of any kitchen, restaurant, hotel, or office.
+We have a large selection of brooms to match any task!

-Polypropylene Bristles: Great for medium to heavy floor sweeps and scrub brushes; offer good abrasion resistance and shear/break strength.
-They are resistant to water, solvents, acids, oils, fungus, and bacteria growth, and will not stain, discolor, or absorb odors.
+Great for medium to heavy floor sweeps and scrub brushes, polypropylene offers good abrasion resistance and shear/break strength.
+It is resistant to water, solvents, acids, oils, fungus, and bacteria growth, and will not stain, discolor, or absorb odors.
 Wet or dry applications; indoor and outdoor use.

-Polystyrene Bristles: Similar to polypropylene, these flexible bristles are perfect for tight corners, with excellent bristle bend recovery and shear/break strength.
-They will withstand water, solvents, acids, and oils, and are best in fine floor sweeps and counter dusters.
+Similar to polypropylene, these flexible polystyrene bristles are perfect for tight corners, with excellent bristle bend recovery and shear/break strength.
+They will withstand water, solvents, and acids, and are best in fine floor sweeps and counter dusters.
 Avoid when sweeping compounds or oily surfaces.